4kills/go-zlib/README.md

 This library also offers <ins>blazing fast convenience methods</ins> that can be used as a clean, alternative interface to that provided by the go standard library.
 (See [usage](#usage)).

 **WARNING:** As of now, this library does not support streaming and can thus only compress as many bytes as fit into a single buffer (~2GB) in one go (no pun intended).
+You can still chunk the data and put it back together after decompressing.

 ## Table of Contents